 Refactors arise from various sources, as illustrated in Figure 2.

-A refactor can be instigated by a business Feature or can be a part of larger refactoring initiative required by some new architectural Enabler.
-New user Stories may also require some refactoring of code.
-Accumulated technical debt may drive the team to refactor certain components.
-Some refactors may be necessitated by new Nonfunctional Requirements.
+A refactor can be provoked by a business Feature or a part of a larger refactoring initiative required by some new architectural enabler.
+New user stories may also require some refactoring of code.
+Technical debt may drive the team to refactor specific components.
+Some may be necessitated by new Nonfunctional Requirements (NFRs)

-It is important to emphasize that not all the team’s refactoring effort comes in the form of specific story refactoring.
-Much of it should be “in-line” clean-up work, done while implementing user stories.
+Not all refactoring efforts originate from a story.
+The Test-Driven Development (TDD) process encourages continuous refactoring as part of making code changes.
+Developers are constantly updating their designs to support current and upcoming requirements better.
 Such work should be factored into the estimate of the corresponding Story (see continuous refactoring techniques described in , , ).
-Specific refactors, however, represent larger pieces of redesign that need to be planned and tracked as separate backlog items.
+Specific refactors, however, represent more significant pieces of a redesign that needs to be planned and tracked as separate backlog items.

-It is important to understand what value will be achieved once the refactor is completed.
-Teams may wish to use the “ . . . so that . . . ” portion of the user story voice form to foster shared understanding of purpose and value, as Figure 3 illustrates:
+Understanding what value will be achieved once the refactoring is completed is essential.
+Teams may wish to apply the user story voice form to foster a shared understanding of purpose and value, as Figure 3 illustrates:

-As with user stories, splitting refactors is important, as it helps sustain better development flow.
-Table 1 provides some useful methods for splitting refactors, and examples for each.
+As with user stories, splitting refactors is essential, as it helps sustain better development flow.
+Table 1 provides some practical methods for splitting refactors and examples for each.

-Acceptance criteria can often be used as a natural basis for splitting.
-For example, the first step in Figure 4 might be to “ . . . make synchronous non-configurable batch processing with a single query to dictionary, but without the debug logging.”
-Then “ . . . add capability to read batch size from the file.”
-Step 3 would be “ . . . process items asynchronously,” and finally “ . . . add debug logging functionality.”
+Acceptance criteria can often be used as a basis for splitting.
+For example, the first step in Figure 4 might be to make synchronous non-configurable batch processing with a single query to the dictionary but without the debug logging.
+Then add the capability to read the batch size from the file.’
+Step 3 would be the process items asynchronously,’ and finally,’ add debug logging functionality.’

 Even though refactoring is focused on the internal working of the code, as with any other story, teams demonstrate the results.
-From the example above, the teams might demonstrate the following:
+From the example above, the teams might show the following: